A trey with Cauliflower and Cheese with a crispy top

 • 1 medium head of Cauliflower (around 1kg )

-Cheesy ingredients:
+Cheesy sauce:

 • 1/2 roasted Butternut Squash flesh (1 cup)